google/WebFundamentals/src/content/en/updates/posts/2016/07/autoplay.markdown

 <p class="intro">Say goodbye to animated GIFs and &lt;canvas&gt; hacks!</p>

-Muted autoplay for video is supported by Chrome for Android from version 53.
+Muted autoplay for video is supported by Chrome Beta for Android as of version 53.
 Playback will start automatically for a video element once it comes into view if both `autoplay` and `muted` are set, and playback of muted videos can be [initiated progamatically with `play()`](https://developers.google.com/web/updates/2016/03/play-returns-promise).
 Previously, playback on mobile had to be initiated by a user gesture, regardless of the muted state.

 {% highlight html %}
 <video autoplay muted>